Model selection for weakly dependent time series forecasting: Examples of predictors

-then for all $n\ge 8e (1+L)$ with probability at least $1-\varepsilon$ where $s$ denotes $\min\{ s_{1},..., s_{p_{0}}\}$. \end{cor} The (iid) minimax rate of convergence with respect to $ s_{1},..., s_{p_{0}}$ is for the $\L^1$-risk achieved up to a logarithmic loss.
-In \cite{Baraud}, the (iid) minimax rate of convergence for the quadratic risk is achieved for the empirical quadratic risk.
+The (i.i.d.) minimax rate of convergence with respect to $ s_{1},\ldots, s_{p_{0}}$ for the $\ell^1$-risk is achieved up to a logarithmic loss.
+In \cite{Baraud}, the (i.i.d.) minimax rate of convergence for the quadratic risk is achieved for the empirical quadratic risk in expectation.